-- ☐ A comprehensive survey of lighting equipment and controls - ☐ A review of staff resources available for energy system maintenance and oversight
+- Nameplate information gathering of heating and cooling system model numbers, sizes and rated efficiencies - A comprehensive survey of lighting equipment and controls - A review of staff resources available for energy system maintenance and oversight

 Third-party Comprehensive Audits - The most valuable energy surveys are third-party comprehensive audits.
 Conducted properly, they provide a comprehensive analysis of the status of the energy performance of the facility as well as specific recommendations for improvement.
 Third party audits are relatively expensive, but funding is often available through government or utility managed efficiency programs.